1 Introduction

 - any defects to the workplace requiring repair or corrective action are reported to estates and a request made for the corrective action to be taken.
 If required, action should be taken to safeguard the area immediately in order to prevent further accidents

-All staff are required by their contract of employment to co-operate with the trust on health and safety matters and compliance with the statutory duty to take reasonable care for the Health and Safety of themselves and others who may be affected by their acts or omissions at work.
-This includes compliance with this policy and all other trust health and safety policies.
-Any action to the contrary may result in disciplinary action or legal action under the Health and Safety at Work Act 1974.
+All employees are required by their contract of employment to co-operate with the trust on health and safety matters and compliance with the statutory duty to take reasonable care for the Health and Safety of themselves and others who may be affected by their acts or omissions at work including compliance with this policy.

 5.1 Risk assessment and control